From “Perfect Housewife” Shift Dresses To “Rock ‘n’ Roll” Gowns, The Fashion In Sirens Is Full Of Easter Eggs

 After her initial showdown with Michaela, Devon is briefly banished to a luxury hotel on the island — on the Kell family tab.
 Taking advantage of her new expense account to finally change out of her two-day-old outfit, she buys a bold crimson Francesca Miranda dress, featuring the Colombia-based designer’s pata de cabra technique of slinky, draped strips of fabric.

 “It felt like Devon would love that dress, because it's exoskeletal and it moves and it's bold,” says Duncan, who worked with the label to customize the dress with monochrome red lining.
-“It moves so beautifully, and the color is so defiant.
-We're not a world of primary colors in Sirens.”
+“It moves so beautifully, and the colour is so defiant.
+We're not a world of primary colours in Sirens.”

-As the signature color of Devon’s hometown team, the Buffalo Bills, red also indicates Devon’s humble roots — something Simone disavows by cryptically saying she’s from “upstate.”
+As the signature colour of Devon’s hometown team, the Buffalo Bills, red also indicates Devon’s humble roots — something Simone disavows by cryptically saying she’s from “upstate.”

 Devon’s Michaela-Approved Outfits